wolfSSL/wolfBoot-examples/test-app-STM32F4-measured-boot/README.md

 ## Details

-Secure Boot is a way for the system owner to guarantee that the device started with a geniune software.
+Secure Boot is a way for the system owner to guarantee that the device started with a genuine software.
 However, this information is not available to the system later on.
-Therefore, the application runtime must assume any and all software that was run before it is geniune.
+Therefore, the application runtime must assume any and all software that was run before it is genuine.
 Measured Boot eliminates the guessing element and provides a way for the application to know the state of the system before it took control.

 Measured Boot could evaluate a single component like firmware or application image, or can evaluate multiple components like system settings and user configuration.
 Additionally, the golden value could be stored within the system for the application to self-evaluate its state without the need of a remote server.